American Indian Wars: American Revolutionary War (1775–1783)

-The American Revolutionary War was essentially two parallel wars for the American Patriots.
-The war in the east was a struggle against British rule, while the war in the west was an "Indian War".
-The newly proclaimed United States competed with the British for control of the territory east of the Mississippi River.
-Some Indians sided with the British, as they hoped to reduce American settlement and expansion.
-In one writer's opinion, the Revolutionary War was "the most extensive and destructive" Indian war in United States history.
+The American Revolutionary War had distinct eastern and western theaters.
+While the conflict in the east centered on the struggle between the American colonies and Great Britain, the war in the trans-Appalachian West involved contests among the United States, Great Britain, and numerous Native American nations for control of territory east of the Mississippi River.
+Many Native nations allied with the British, viewing them as a potential check on American settlement and westward expansion.
+Historian Colin G. Calloway has described the Revolutionary War as "the most extensive and destructive" Indian war in United States history.